parvanov/log4j-s3/README.md

 ### General
 In addition to the typical appender configuration (such as layout, Threshold, etc.), these common properties control the appender in general:
 *  **stagingBufferSize** -- the number of entries to collect for a batch before publishing (default is 2000).
+*  **autoFlushInterval** -- the interval in seconds to periodically flush.
+It will keep publishing over the same file until it fills up.
+Specify 0 to disable.
+*  **gzip** -- gzip the output file.
+File will have .gz ending. (true/false)
 *  **tags** -- comma-separated tokens to associate to the log entries (used mainly for search filtering).
 Examples:
     *  `production,webserver`
     *  `qa,database`
+*  **reportHostname** -- whether the hostname should be included in the log filename or not. (true/false)

 A sample snippet from `log4j.properties`:
 ```